rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 it runs it checks rules that can be customized on a per-directory or per-log basis.

-&ldquo;Log rotation&rdquo; refers to the practice of archiving an application&rsquo;s current log, starting a fresh log, and deleting older logs.
-And while we&rsquo;re explaining things, a &ldquo;log&rdquo; is a file where an application stores information that might be useful to an administrator or developer - what it&rsquo;s been doing, what errors it&rsquo;s run into, that sort of thing.
+"Log rotation" refers to the practice of archiving an application&rsquo;s current log, starting a fresh log, and deleting older logs.
+And while we&rsquo;re explaining things, a "log" is a file where an application stores information that might be useful to an administrator or developer - what it&rsquo;s been doing, what errors it&rsquo;s run into, that sort of thing.
 So logs are good, you just usually don&rsquo;t want to keep a ton of them around.